bunmidavies/year2notes/COMP21111/state changing systems.md

 - states of a program represent where all variables are assigned to some value
 - another example are digital circuits, which have states correpsonding to the values assigned to each gate

-- to reason about a state changing system:
+- **to reason about a state changing system we require:**
 	- a formal model of the state changing machine must be made
-	- some logic is used to specify / verify properties of a system
+	- some logic used to specify / verify properties of a system

 ## state changing system example - microwave